Kractero/rio/README.md

-A frontend for r3n queries because the code shared by atlae does not include some parts like the portions used to query the ns api, and even if it did, rate limiting
+A frontend for r3n queries because the code shared by atlae does not include some parts like the portions used to query the ns api, and even if it did, rate limiting.

+Actual sh files are not in this repository, not sure if the original was licensed.

 Running todos